niharikaaa21/powerbi-operations-delivery-performance-dashboard/README.md

 ## Overview

 This dashboard analyzes delivery performance and SLA adherence for a global e-commerce business using **Power BI**.
-It provides insights into **average delivery times, SLA breaches, regional performance, and shipping mode effectiveness** to help operations teams make informed, data-driven decisions.p.
+It provides insights into **average delivery times, SLA breaches, regional performance, and shipping mode effectiveness** to help operations teams make informed, data-driven decisions.

 ---